cryptNG/chainspeak/readme.md

 1. You authorize a “sub-wallet” for a handful of actions—minting an NFT, claiming a reward, whatever you choose.
 2. You deposit a small gas allowance into that sub-wallet.
-3. ChainSpeak executes approved actions on your behalf, and you never share your main private key.
+3. DeepThought executes approved actions on your behalf, and you never share your main private key.

 This model removes the need to manually confirm every single signature.
 You still control exactly what actions are allowed, and you can revoke the sub-wallet at any time.

 **EthGlobal Prague 2025 Reality (Spoofed EIP-7702)**
 Unfortunately (¬`‸´¬), since most blockchains haven’t shipped native EIP-7702 yet, we simulate it:

-- When you “authorize” ChainSpeak, our backend creates a temporary in-memory sub-wallet and tracks how many actions remain.
+- When you “authorize” DeepThought, our backend creates a temporary in-memory sub-wallet and tracks how many actions remain.
 - Each time you send a command, we decrement the counter.
 A pre-funded project wallet executes the transaction, but it appears to come from your delegated sub-wallet.
 - Once EIP-7702 support goes live on chains, we’ll drop the simulation and switch to real on-chain delegates ദ്ദി(ᵔᗜᵔ).